 The new helix must be installed using the compressor tool.

-It is very

-important to make sure the shaft is through the helix bushing before compressing the tool all the way.
+It is very important to make sure the shaft is through the helix bushing before compressing the tool all the way.
 With the compressor tool installed, it is best to partially compress by hand first and make certain that the shaft is started through the helix bushing before using the tool to compress all the way.

-Apply BLUE LOCTITE #243 to the threads of the helix bolts and torque to specification (45 ft lbs +/-4) while the compressor tool is still holding the assembly together all the way.
-Once the helix bolts are installed, the compressor tool can be removed.
-(BRP recommend using new bolts)
+Apply BLUE LOCTITE #243 to the threads of the helix bolts and torque to specification (18 ft lbs) while the compressor tool is still holding the assembly together all the way.
+Once the 4 helix bolts are installed, the compressor tool can be removed.
+(BRP recommend using 4 new bolts)

-- 5) You can now install the secondary clutch back onto the machine.
+- 3) You can now install the secondary clutch back onto the machine.
 Be sure that the secondary clutch assembly is seated all the way in properly on the shaft of the transmission.
-Sometimes it requires moving it around and putting the trans in gear to get it to drop all the way on to the shaft. - 6) The clutch center bolt must always be torqued to the manufacturers torque procedure.
+Sometimes it requires moving it around and putting the trans in gear to get it to drop all the way on to the shaft. - 4) The clutch center bolt must always be torqued to the manufacturers torque procedure.
 The torque must be done while using the proper holding fixture to properly hold the clutch and torque the bolt.
+The holder (part# 529036380 goes into BOTH clutches and keeps everything from rotating.
 Torque secondary clutch center bolt to (52 ft/lbs +/-4).